JeremyMcCormick/maven-test-project/README.md

 ## Maven Generated Site

-The Maven generated site for this project is (here on gh-pages)[https://jeremymccormick.github.io/maven-test-project/].
+The Maven generated site for this project is [here on gh-pages](https://jeremymccormick.github.io/maven-test-project/).

 ## Overview